learn-good/llm-repo-understanding/README.md

   <img src="media/dandadan_sakata.png" alt="Alt text" width="400">
 </p>

 Currently, we are using LLMs to generate a compressed representation of the repo (an XML filetree with summary information), and using that as context for future prompts.
-The approach is crude and unrefined, but the hope is to eventually be able to make full walkthroughs, documentation, etc.
+The approach is crude, limited, and more manual than I would like, but the hope is to eventually be able to make full walkthroughs, documentation, agential workflows that read entire files when necessary, etc.

 # How to use
 Make sure you have requirements installed (`pip install -r requirements.txt`)